 None of it is pretty, either before or after the funeral.
 After the dust settles, the decedent’s estate (that is, the people the dead guy left behind) looks for someone to sue.
-Usually the pickings are sparse.
+Usually, the pickings are sparse.
 Maybe the bucket truck was defective, and the employer, the manufacturer and the mechanic who serviced it can be sued.
-Maybe it was a defective saw, and everyone who ever touched it can be a defendant.
+Maybe it was a defective saw, and everyone who touched it could be a defendant.
 But negligence actions are expensive, and contrary to legend, they pay out a jackpot less often than a rigged lottery.
 Those lawyers on the back of phonebooks (there are still phonebooks, aren’t there?) and in the late-night ads?
-They won’t charge plaintiffs up front, but they’re pretty picky about which cases they’ll take.
+They won’t charge plaintiffs upfront, but they’re pretty picky about which cases they’ll take.

-Of all the potential defendants out there, you would think that an electric utility would be the toughest nut to crack.
+You would think that an electric utility would be the toughest nut to crack of all the potential defendants out there.
 What, you’re going to sue because the overhead wires had electricity in them?
 C’mon, man.

 But every once in a great while, the utility is found to be liable for essentially having done nothing.
 Such is the case in today’s decision, which – while it does not involve a tree – gives us an excellent principle to apply to arboriculture activities.

 Cyril Cronk lost his life by electrocution while digging a ditch for a water main on the south side of Park Avenue in Des Moines, Iowa.
 Iowa Power and Light had electric transmission lines running overhead, and a backhoe boom got close to one of the lines.
 It turned out that the boom did not have to touch the line for high voltage to jump the air gap.
 When it did, and Cyril (down on the ground) touched the backhoe, he became the ground wire.
 Not good.

 The three lower wires on IPL’s poles were not insulated, a condition that was permitted by the applicable electrical code (although insulating material was available for such lines).